MrLar/AzurLaneData/README.md

 down this project
 at any time.

+# Barrages

+Data for barrages before Feburary 2025 is *partially* based on data from previous mining done by Riceist.
+Said data can be found [here](https://azurlane.koumakan.jp/wiki/User:Riceist/BarrageDatamine).

+The data found here provides additional info, corrects some oddities and maps barrages by skill ids rather than ships.
+Descriptions (especially buff descriptions) have mostly been altered.

 # License

 This data is provided under the [MIT license](LICENSE.md).
 However, on top of following the license